-Important: Restore “Hidden files” appearance to its default values (when you finish working with them), to avoid accidentally system modifications.
+Suggestion: After completing your job, restore “Hidden files” appearance to its default values, to avoid accidentally system modifications.

 That’s all folks.
 Did it work for you?
 Please leave a comment in the comment section below or even better: like and share this blog post in the social networks to help others.